180Protocol/codaptor/README.md

 * Understand how to [configure](./docs/configuration.md) Cordaptor
 * Learn how to [create extensions](./docs/extensions.md) for Cordaptor
 * Stay tuned to updates in the [development blog](https://medium.com/b180tech)
+* If you are developing for the Cordaptor [developer guide](./docs/developer-guide.md)

 ## Getting support